ans-group/docs.ukfast.co.uk/source/security/ddos/generalinformation.md

 DDoSX<sup>®</sup> is a network-based solution which sits in front of your UKFast-hosted environment.
 By re-pointing the DNS records of the domains you wish to protect to UKFast using [SafeDNS](/domains/safedns/index), we can broadcast your IP address(es) across our global DDoSX<sup>®</sup> network.
 All traffic destined for your domains will then be routed via this network, enabling us to filter out malicious traffic as described above.

-## What type of traffic and applications does DDoSX support?
+## What type of traffic and applications does DDoSX<sup>®</sup> support?

-DDoSX supports HTTP and HTTPS web traffic on ports 80 and 443 respectively.
+DDoSX<sup>®</sup> supports HTTP and HTTPS web traffic on ports 80 and 443 respectively.
 If you need to route other types of traffic to your UKFast-hosted solution then please contact us before setting up DDoSX.

 ## What is a Web Application Firewall (WAF)?

-Web Application Firewall (WAF) on DDoSX uses a global network to protect your online property from suspicious activity, meaning there is no physical hardware and no change to your existing infrastructure.
-WAF on DDoSX can be simply provisioned for any domain you wish to add to DDoSX.
+Web Application Firewall (WAF) on DDoSX<sup>®</sup> uses a global network to protect your online property from suspicious activity, meaning there is no physical hardware and no change to your existing infrastructure.
+WAF on DDoSX<sup>®</sup> can be simply provisioned for any domain you wish to add to DDoSX.
 It is an alternative approach to Web Application Firewall protection compared to a hardware-based WAF, as it allows you to set your own parameters as 'paranoia levels'.
-WAF on DDoSX also allows you to select the domains you wish to protect, meaning that you only pay for those you want protecting.
+WAF on DDoSX<sup>®</sup> also allows you to select the domains you wish to protect, meaning that you only pay for those you want protecting.

-## How does WAF on DDoSX work?
+## How does WAF on DDoSX<sup>®</sup> work?

-WAF on DDoSX is an example of a cloud-based WAF, designed to be more efficient via scalability.
-By using a WAF on the UKFast DDoSX global network, you benefit from a much greater capacity, which makes attack prevention more effective.
-WAF on DDoSX is designed to protect you from the [OWASP top 10 vulnerabilities](/security/webapplicationfirewall/attacks)
+WAF on DDoSX<sup>®</sup> is an example of a cloud-based WAF, designed to be more efficient via scalability.
+By using a WAF on the UKFast DDoSX<sup>®</sup> global network, you benefit from a much greater capacity, which makes attack prevention more effective.
+WAF on DDoSX<sup>®</sup> is designed to protect you from the [OWASP top 10 vulnerabilities](/security/webapplicationfirewall/attacks)

 ## How do I set up a CNAME?